kosshi-net/vulkan-engine/src/engine/text/README.md

 - Handles all the alignment, layout, styles, colors, etc text processing
 - Stores processed blocks of text in a flexible intermediate format
 - Converting utf8 text to a TextBlock *can* be expensive, intended to be used as a cache
+- Changing layout is very cheap
+- Is oblivious to the actual position on-screen, only understands lines and their maximum widths
 - Depends on TextEngine

 ### TextRenderer